enchf/kotlin-maiden/README.md

 Run your commands…
 ```

-We need a CLI that can:
+A CLI is needed such that can:

 * Show a greeting message.
 * Blame against someone.
 * Can show help about the commands.
 * Can be scaled to add more commands.

+### Wasted Code

+A CLI is created using Java raw code, built using a main
+method.